pravee-n2005/pravee-n2005/README.md

-# 👋 Hi there, I'm Praveen Adithya!
+# 👋 Hi there, I'm Praveen Adithya B!

 I'm a passionate and creative **Computer Science & Engineering (CSE)** undergraduate with a specialization in **Big Data Analytics**.
 Currently in my 3rd year, I enjoy turning ideas into reality through code.
 From building fun games and prediction systems to full-stack applications and data visualizations, I aim to create projects that are not only functional but also impactful and visually engaging.